mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 A tear came to his eye as he thought of Linyu. _"Bring Linyu with you,"_ Casra's request resounded in his head.

 "Know this.
-The Great Pavilion is not a prison, it is a kanosin cartel powered by the work of addict-slaves.
+The Great Dome is not a prison, it is a kanosin cartel powered by the work of addict-slaves.
 Wherever you go here, you cannot escape from its reach.
 Here and now, you've made a choice that will affect the rest of your lives.
 You've rejected whatever miserable life you'll find with Shinna, and you've resolved to fight so that others may never know such a miserable fate."

 "I choose to fight!" yelled a maman near him.